 “Has this happened before?

-I think it is best for all parents to just accept that drugs are available everywhere and always assume that the problem is close at hand, your kids are more than likely in a land of temptation.
+I think it is best for all parents to just accept that drugs are available everywhere.
+They should always assume that the problem is close at hand.
+Your kids are more than likely in a land of temptation.

 Kent I Phillips MS, MSAC